-- No more lattes from Starbuck’s drive-thru.
+- No more lattes from the Starbucks drive-thru.

-- No more eating out with the guys.
+- No more eating out with friends.

 - No more weekly manicures.